-Gross and fine motor skills are often poor.
-Children may appear ‘floppy' with autistic features eg hand-flapping and poor eye-contact.
+Children with Fragile X may be developmentally delayed and experience learning and behavioural difficulties.
+Children may appear ‘floppy' with autistic features eg hand-flapping and poor eye-contact and have poor fine motor control.
 Attention difficulties are common as well as anxiety and unstable mood.

 - Learning difficulties: Approximately 80 per cent of boys and a quarter of girls with Fragile X have learning difficulties varying from subtle educational delays to severe intellectual disability.

 - Challenging behaviour: Girls are usually less affected than boys but have similar attention difficulties and are often extremely shy and socially withdrawn.

 - Emotional factors: Children with Fragile X can be easily overwhelmed, particularly in busy or stressful environments.
 They may suffer sensory over-stimulation, seemingly overreacting to noises, smells and sounds.
 They need routine, security and constant reassurance.
 Emotional difficulties are common even in girls with a normal IQ.